utlib/collections-uoft/docs/documentation/ingest-instructions.md

 ### Can I ingest A/V file formats into Collections U of T?

 No, you cannot ingest A/V file formats into Collections U of T. At this time, A/V file formats can be stored in UTL's [MyMedia service](https://mymedia.library.utoronto.ca/).
 Once stored in MyMedia, you can use the MyMedia embed link to add the videos to basic pages for your collection.
 You can also ingest metadata for these files to surface in Collections U of T search.
-For more information about how to handle A/V digital collections, [contact us](mailto:digitalinitiatives@library.utoronto.ca).
+For more information about how to handle A/V digital collections, [contact ITS](mailto:digitalinitiatives@library.utoronto.ca).
 See other format support information [here](https://utlib.github.io/collections-uoft/#format-support).

-**This page will be updated with self-ingest instructions when the new Collections U of T administrator user interface is launched after Spring 2026.**